adhavpavan/FabricNetwork-2.x/README.md

 Network Topology

 Three Orgs(Peer Orgs)

     - Each Org have one peer(Each Endorsing Peer)
     - Each Org have separate Certificate Authority
+    - Each Peer has Current State database as couch db

-One Orderer Org(Having three orderers)
+One Orderer Org

+    - Three Orderers
+    - One Certificate Authority